 Pembrokes feature pointed ears, and are somewhat smaller in stature than the Cardigan.
 Considered a practical dog, they are low-set, intelligent, strong and sturdy with stamina sufficient to work a day on the farm.
 The dog’s head is fox-like and the tail short, which can be accomplished through breeding or docking.
 Historically, the Pembroke was a breed with a natural bob tail (a very short tail), and today, if the Pembroke has a tail at all, it is usually curly.

 Corgis are very active and energetic.
 They have a strong desire to please and should receive both physical and mental exercise regularly.
 They should be socialized early on because they tend to be shy and cautious with strangers and other dogs.
 They have a tendency to be very vocal, and for this reason make good alarm dogs.
+They are very intelligent and eager to learn.

 They are typically good with children, but due to their herding behavior they may nip at their heels during play, although this behavior can be trained out of the dog.
 Pembroke corgis are outgoing and playful as well as bold and protective while Cardigan corgis are more devoted and affectionate